TobiasPSP/doneland_sources/Components/OpAmp/README.md

-## Example OpAmp: MCP6002
+## Example: MCP6002

-There is a wealth of different *OpAmps* in many different packages available.
-The [MCP6002](materials/mcp6002_datasheet.pdf) is a popular *OpAmp* found in many DIY projects and picked as an example.
+The [MCP6002](materials/mcp6002_datasheet.pdf) is a popular *OpAmp* found in many DIY projects.
+Let's take a closer look at this example.

-The *MCP6002* is a low-power, dual operational amplifier from *Microchip Technology*.
+The *MCP6002* is a low-power, dual operational amplifier from [Microchip Technology](https://www.microchip.com/en-us/product/MCP6002).
 It is part of the *MCP600x* series of op-amps, which are known for low power consumption, low offset voltage, and rail-to-rail input/output capability:

 * **MCP6001:** 5-pin, **one** *OpAmp*
 * **MCP6002:** 8-pin, **two** *OpAmps*
 * **MCP6004:** 14-pin, **four** *OpAmps*

+> [!TIP]
+> *Bigger is **not** always better*: each individual *OpAmp* inside the *IC* requires a quiescent current of 100 µA (whether you use it or not), takes up space, adds pins, and may cause interference when left unconnected.

 ### Key Specifications